DaniaFazal/AIES/README.md

    python filename.py
    A reference board will display positions (0–8).

+2. A reference board will display positions (0–8).

-The human player (O) goes first by entering a number corresponding to the board position.
+3. The human player (O) goes first by entering a number corresponding to the board position.

-The AI (X) then takes its turn automatically.
+4. The AI (X) then takes its turn automatically.

-The game continues until there's a winner or a draw.
+5. The game continues until there's a winner or a draw.
+---

-🧠 Algorithms Used
+## 🧠 Algorithms Used
 Minimax: Explores all possible moves to find the optimal outcome.

 Alpha-Beta Pruning: Optimized version of Minimax that eliminates unnecessary branches, improving performance.

+---
-⏱️ Performance Example
+## ⏱️ Performance Example

 Minimax performance:
    Time taken: 0.003214 seconds

 Alpha-Beta Pruning performance:
    Time taken: 0.000976 seconds
+---
 ⚙️ Requirements
 Python 3.x
 No external libraries are needed